-The advertiser shall submit its final response through NAD's online portal (https://portal.bbbnp.org).
-A hard copy of the advertiser's submission need only be mailed to NAD upon request.
+The advertiser shall submit its final response through NAD's online portal (https://portal.bbbnp.org/).
 Advertisers should limit the length of their response to 30 pages, excluding evidentiary exhibits.

 The challenger will receive the advertiser's final response via the online portal.